Skip to navigation Skip to content

 • reject

-Adding or correcting a care record for a care event where a decision has already been made can result in duplicated or incorrect care decisions and additional objections.
+Note: for a care event where a decision has already been made, adding or updating a care record can result in duplicated or incorrect care decisions and additional objections.

-Before proceeding with a notification of a change in care check for the following circumstance:
+Before proceeding with a notification of a change in care check for the following circumstances:

 Change in care loaded in error + Read more ...